 - Hybridization happens only during the bond formation and not in an isolated gaseous atom.

-- The shape of the molecule can be predicted if hybridization of the molecule is known.
+- The shape of the molecule can be predicted if the hybridization of the molecule is known.

 - The bigger lobe of the hybrid orbital always has a positive sign, while the smaller lobe on the opposite side has a negative sign.

 Try This: Give the hybridization states of each of the carbon atoms in the given molecule.

 - H2C = CH – CN